KG1 1722 Tk0hfZQy 20250602054940

 In his new role as Managing Director of SXSW Europe, Randel will lead the strategy to bring the world-renowned celebration of creativity and technology to Europe.
 The event aims to present an unmissable addition to the European creative calendar, blending the SXSW essence with a distinct European flair that will unfold in East London, the epicentre of creativity and tech in one of Europe & leading capitals.

-Eva Omaghomi - Co-Chair
+Eva Omaghomi

 Eva Omaghomi CVO is the founder of Forster Jones & Associates, a premier advisory firm specialising in strategic communications, cultural intelligence, and elite industry connections.
 With a remarkable 20-year career in Communications including in the Mayor of London’s Office then to the British Royal Household — notably as the first Director of Community Engagement to a British Monarch — Eva brings unique expertise to globally influential clients.
 She continues to advise King Charles III on global community engagement and supports Idris Elba in shaping his international profile through IE7 and The Akuna Group.